 VII.
-REMOVAL FROM PROBATION STATUS
+REMOVAL FROM PROBATION STATUS - SUSTAINED ACADEMIC IMPROVEMENT REQUIREMENTS

-A. The Chief Executive Officer shall remove from Probation any school that shows sustained academic improvement as demonstrated by the school no longer meeting the criteria established by the Board for a Probation rating for two consecutive school years.
-Except as provided in Section VII.B below, schools must have two consecutive years of Good Standing status to be removed from Probation.
+A. The Chief Executive Officer shall remove from Probation any school that shows sustained academic improvement as demonstrated by the school no longer meeting the criteria established by the Board for a Probation status for two consecutive school years.
+Except as provided in Section VII.B below, schools must have two consecutive years of Achievement Level 1 or Achievement Level 2 ratings to be removed from Probation.